kjs29/git/README.md

 ---

-# When we already have projects saved in our local computer, we want to upload our files on github
+# When we already have projects saved in our local computer, we want to upload our files on github for the first time!

 Let's say that we have project files saved in our local computer